dagster-io/dagster/docs/docs-beta/docs/guides/tbd/running-local-ui-development.md

 Before starting local development, you need to tell Dagster how to find the Python code containing your assets and jobs.

+For a refresher on how to set up a Dagster project, follow our [Recommended Dagster Project Structure](/todo) guide.

 <Tabs>
   <TabItem value="module" label="From a module">
     Dagster can load Python modules as code locations.